30emanuel/cursoangular/README.md

 # cursoangular
  Conteúdo do curso de Angular da Loiane Groner.
-Segundo curso Angular que estou fazendo